General Education Requirements

 In addition to the B.S.
 Ed., students may opt to complete a B.A. or B.S. degree in their discipline as an undergraduate, followed by admission to the Graduate School for Master’s level teaching certification.
 The College of Education has a one-year accelerated program for post-graduate certification called Teach in 12, or students can choose a traditional path to certification.
 Graduate coursework for certification can apply towards a Master’s Degree in Secondary Education, with additional coursework.
 Students interested in Master’s Level teacher certification should contact the advising office (OASIS) 314-516-5937 in the College of Education.
 Note: To obtain teaching certification, DESE requires a 3.0 GPA in the discipline and professional education coursework, as well as a 2.75 GPA overall.

-- Students will apply appropriate concepts and investigative and quantitative methods as used in all sub-disciplines of chemistry research.
+- Apply appropriate concepts and investigative and quantitative methods as used in all sub-disciplines of chemistry research.

-- Students will critically evaluate existing scientific studies to integrate and apply that body of knowledge to the design of studies to test specific hypotheses addressing unsolved problems in the chemical and life sciences.
+- Critically evaluate existing scientific studies to integrate and apply that body of knowledge to the design of studies to test specific hypotheses addressing unsolved problems in the chemical and life sciences.

-- Students will use computers and the required scientific software in data acquisition, processing, presentation or analysis, including statistical and regression analysis.
+- Use computers and the required scientific software in data acquisition, processing, presentation or analysis, including statistical and regression analysis.

-- Students will be able to identify the need for information, procure the information from relevant scientific literature publications and databases, properly cite the information, and critically evaluate reliability, validity, accuracy, authority, timeliness, and point of view or bias.
+- Identify the need for information, procure the information from relevant scientific literature publications and databases, properly cite the information, and critically evaluate reliability, validity, accuracy, authority, timeliness, and point of view or bias.

-- Students will effectively communicate orally, visually and in writing about the processes of the chemical sciences and the results of scientific inquiry.
+- Effectively communicate orally, visually and in writing about the processes of the chemical sciences and the results of scientific inquiry.

-- Students will follow ethical practices in research, experimental interpretation, presentation, citation and application of research.
+- Follow ethical practices in research, experimental interpretation, presentation, citation and application of research.

 Sample Four Year Plan